The 9 Best Ways to Test Blood Sugar Levels

 Poor Nutrition

 First and foremost, most people are simply eating too many carbs and sugar.
-The dietary pattern of relying on carbs a primary energy source is what ultimately leads to blood sugar imbalances and associated symptoms.
+The dietary pattern of relying on carbs as a primary energy source is what ultimately leads to blood sugar imbalances and associated symptoms.

 Additionally, there are a number of foods and strategies you can use to further improve blood sugar regulation.
-Of course, not every responds the same (although the majority does) and the only way to be sure that your dietary choices are optimized for you in this regard is to test blood sugar.
+Of course, not everyone responds the same (although the majority does) and the only way to be sure that your dietary choices are optimized for you in this regard is to test blood sugar.

 Poor Sleep